Section

 Changes

-to the ADHS/DBHS Medication Formulary
+to the ADHS/DBHS Behavioral Health Drug List

-To propose additions or deletions
+To propose additions, deletions, or changes

-Practitioner may submit a request
+professional shall submit a written request

 Additions: